 \subsection{Example 3: Multi-Task CBO}

-In the third example, we study wether the particle recycling stratety of Multi-Task CBO is able to \mbox{minimize} multiple empirical risk functions.
+In the third example, we study whether the particle recycling strategy of Multi-Task CBO is able to \mbox{minimize} multiple empirical risk functions.
 Specifically, we assess whether the empirical risk consistently decreases throughout training for all considered tasks.

 We set up the experiment as follows: consider the approximation problem of 100 shifted sine functions, where the goal is to approximate each function using a different two-layer neural network.
 We take 100 functions of the form $(x,\Delta y_{p}) \mapsto \sin(2\pi x) + \Delta y_{p} $ on the domain $[0,1]$, where the shifts are uniformly spaced in $[-1,1]$, $ \Delta y_{p} = -1 + 2(p-1)/99,~p=1, \dots, 100 $.
 We assume that the shifted sine functions admit similar neural network representations and hence we expect their corresponding global minimizer to be in close proximity to each other.